caltech-cs124/container/README.md

     ```Dockerfile
     FROM ubuntu_i386cross_{ARCH}
     ```
-    If the `docker image ls` command does not specify an architecture, ie. you built it yourself or some other funky business, then just drop the `_{ARCH}` part from the line above.
+    If the `docker image ls` command does not specify an architecture, then just drop the `_{ARCH}` part from the line above.

    2. `.devcontainer/devcontainer.json`
     ```json